 Isabella I of Castile

-Isabella made Henry sign an agreement in which he made her his successor to the throne.
-Henry made another effort to arrange a marriage but Isabella refused and secretly arranged a wedding with Ferdinand of Aragon.
-By doing this she created Spain.
-After Isabella had secured the throne, she initiated a number of reforms in the areas of government, finance, legal code, and policing.
+Henry did not have a male heir.
+Isabella made Henry sign an agreement in which he made Her his successor to the throne.
+Henry made another effort to arrange her marriage, but Isabella refused and secretly arranged a wedding with Ferdinand of Aragon.
+In doing so, Isabella created Spain.
+After Isabella had secured the throne, She initiated several successful reforms in government, finance, legal code, and policing.

-Isabella’s largest impact on history was sponsoring the mission of Christopher Columbus to reach the Indies by sailing west.
-In this way America was discovered.
-A film about this event was made 500 years later, titled “1492: Conquest of Paradise”.
-Apart from the word Paradise, the number 1492 is the combination of the initials and the birthdate of the lady from the dormitory.
-This could be another clue.
+Her most significant impact on history was sponsoring the mission of Christopher Columbus to reach the Indies by sailing to the west.
+On his way, Columbus discovered America.
+A film about this event is titled ‘1492: Conquest of Paradise.’
+Apart from the word Paradise, the number 1492 is in the name.
+This number may refer to the initials and the birthdate of a Lady I came to know as a student.

 Katharina von Bora